Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Case Study

 where $n$ is the sample number of testing data; $\hat{y}_i$ and $y_{i}$ are the ICNN output value and actual value of the $i$th sample; $\tilde{y}$ is the normalization factor.
 In this paper, we use the nominal voltage, substation transformer rated power, and line rated current as the normalization factors for voltage, power, and current, respectively.
 As shown in Table~\ref{ICNN config table}, although MLPs' NMAE is slightly lower, ICNNs demonstrate competitive and satisfactory performance in learning the desired mappings.

-To further illustrate the accuracy of the ICNNs, we visualize the ICNN outputs versus the actual values in Fig.~\ref{ICNN accuracy}.
-The blue dots are data points taking the actual values as x-values and the ICNN output as y-values.
+To further illustrate the accuracy of the ICNNs, we visualize the ICNN outputs versus the actual values in Figs.~\ref{ICNN accuracy} and \ref{ICNN accuracy ckt5}.
+The blue dots represent data points, where the actual values serve as x-values and the ICNN output as y-values.
 The red lines are reference lines with slopes equal to one.
 The blue dots are concentrated around the red lines, implying that for most of the data points in the testing data, the ICNN outputs are very close to the actual values, which further indicates ICNNs' capability in learning and replicating the power flow equations.
+Since topological information is not part of the input of ICNNs, they might not generalize well under changes in network topology or line impedance.
+Possible approaches to address this issue include utilizing network parameters and network topology as input features and employing graph neural network structures.
+Nonetheless, this aspect is not the primary focus of this paper, and we highlight it as an important direction for future work.